laszlocph/website/posts.md

 ---
 layout: posts
-title: My rants.
+title: All my rants.
 In one place.
 ---